markonyango/dynamic-forms/README.md

 # ngx-forms

 This project is based on the Dynamic Form generator by Todd Motto and the works of Netanel Basal.
-By providing a configuration array of element configuration objects to the module it will yield a fully styled (Material) form with.
+By providing a configuration array of element configuration objects to the module it will yield a fully styled (Material) form.

 ```
 public config: any = [